 When most people think of fine art photography, their mind flashes to still lifes.
-Still lifes come in many forms, from the boring art school bowl of fruit to the provocative and creative digital creations you see online today.
+Still lifes come in many forms, from the mundane art school bowl of fruit to the visually interesting digital creations you see online today.
 Still lifes can fall into any genre or class of photography, and it's a fundamental skill that all shutterbugs should try to master.

-Still life images are an important part of photography for many reasons.
-It is a type of fine art photography, more akin to a painting than to what most people think of as taking a photograph.
+Still life is a type of fine art photography, more akin to a painting than to what most people think of as taking a photograph.
 The subject matter is inanimate commonplace objects.
-The composition is key, and you have all the time in the world to perfect your vision.
+The composition is the key and you have all the time in the world to perfect your vision.
 You can set up the objects any way you like, and you have complete control over every aspect of the composition.
-You might want to read our article on 12 Photography Composition Techniques to Take Eye Catching Photos.

 Still life photos are one of the foundational skills that photographers should learn to master.
 As you will see, it translates into many other areas of photography.
 Still lifes give photographers complete control, which allows them time to practice until they get it right.
 They can start with a vision and work with the technology and set up until their vision is realized.
 Many other types of photography require the skills, but few offer the "do-over" opportunities that still life compositions do.

 Still lifes fall into two main categories.
 If you happen to chance upon a scene that you think would make the perfect still life image, and you compose and capture your image, you have taken a found still life.
 On the other hand, if you set out to find each element and arrange them into the perfect scene for your image, you have taken a created still life.